“The church choir is generally assumed to be a bastion of inclusivity, acceptance and love for all” – Discuss.

 Relevant canon law

 Music in the Church of England is subject to Canon B 20 Of the musicians and music of the Church and recently the General Synod Legal Advisory Commission issued new and updated guidance: Parish Music: organists and choirmasters and church musicians, (“the Opinion”).
-This was covered in our two-part analysis: Parish Music Guidance: Ministers and organists and Parish Music Guidance: employment issues.
+This was covered in our three-part analysis: Parish Music Guidance: Ministers and organists; Parish Music Guidance: employment issues; and Parish Music Guidance: Application.
 The main points of the Church’s provisions may be summarized as:

 - the minister of the parish has a wide discretion over the choice of music in divine service, viz. “the duty of the minister to ensure that only such chants, hymns, anthems, and other settings are chosen as are appropriate, both the words and the music, to the solemn act of worship”, Canon B 20 §3; Nevertheless, he must “pay heed to the advice and assistance of the organist or choirmaster”.